KDE/kimageformats/README.md

 - `JXR_DISABLE_DEPTH_CONVERSION`: remove the neeeds of additional memory by disabling the conversion between different color depths (e.g. RGBA64bpp to RGBA32bpp) at the cost of reduced compatibility.
 - `JXR_DISABLE_BGRA_HACK`: Windows displays and opens JXR files correctly out of the box.
 Unfortunately it doesn't seem to open (P)RGBA @32bpp files as it only wants (P)BGRA32bpp files (a format not supported by Qt).
 Only for this format an hack is activated to guarantee total compatibility of the plugin with Windows.
 - `JXR_ENABLE_ADVANCED_METADATA`: enable metadata support (e.g. XMP).
 Some distributions use an incomplete JXR library that does not allow reading metadata, causing compilation errors.

+### The KRA plugin

+The KRA format is a ZIP archive containing image data.
+In particular, the rendered image in PNG format is saved in the root: the plugin reads this image.

+### The ORA plugin

+The ORA format is a ZIP archive containing image data.
+In particular, the rendered image in PNG format is saved in the root: the plugin reads this image.

 ### The PSD plugin